-In the introduction to this paper, there are three aspects of ocean data assimilation that arguably set it apart from atmospheric data assimilation.
-The first of these is that the spatial length-scales of the ocean are short.
-The dominance of the short time- and space-scales of the ocean is demonstrated in Figure 2, showing the ratio of the eddy kinetic energy (EKE) to the total kinetic energy (TKE), presented as a percentage, for a 15-year ocean reanalysis (Schiller et al. 2008).
-This ratio clearly indicates that for much of the ocean, for the region shown, the EKE, representing the short time- and space-scales of the ocean, is significant.
+tial length-scales of the ocean are short.
+The dominance of the short time and space-scales of the ocean is demonstrated in Fig. 2, showing the ratio of the eddy kinetic energy (EKE) to the total kinetic energy (TKE), presented as a percentage, for a 15-year ocean reanalysis (Schiller et al. 2008).
+This ratio clearly indicates that for much of the ocean, for the region shown, the EKE, representing the short time and space-scales of the ocean, is significant.
 In many regions, the EKE completely dominates the variability.
 For example, the mid-latitudes are dominated by EKE through the abundance of mesoscale eddies (Chelton et al. 2007).
-There are only a few exceptions to this around Australia, including the transition zones between the equatorial current systems, regions of strong topographic steering (e.g., south of New Zealand) and in some places where persistent continental shelf currents exist (e.g., the Leeuwin Current off Western and Southern Australia).
+There are only a few exceptions to this around Australia, including the transition zones between the equatorial current systems, regions of strong topographic steering (e.g. south of New Zealand) and in some places where persistent continental shelf currents exist (e.g. the Leeuwin Current off Western and southern Australia).

-A sense of the length-scales of the ocean is also obtained by considering a map of sealevel anomaly (Figure 3).
+A sense of the length-scales of the ocean is also obtained by considering a map of sea-level anomaly (Fig. 3).
 This example is typical of the ocean circulation.
-It shows many relatively small cyclonic and anti-cyclonic features.
-A time sequence of these fields (not shown; see www.cmar.csiro.au/remotesensing/oceancurrents/) shows that the ocean circulation is very dynamic, with eddies developing over periods of days, and evolving over months.
-Wave-dynamics are very important in the ocean, with a range of fast- and slow-moving waves representing a considerable proportion of the total ocean variability.
+It shows many relatively small cyclonic and anticyclonic features.
+A time sequence of these fields (not shown; see www.cmar.csiro. au/remotesensing/oceancurrents/) shows that the ocean circulation is very dynamic, with eddies developing over periods of days, and evolving over months.
+Wave-dynamics are very important in the ocean, with a range of fast and slowmoving waves representing a considerable proportion of the total ocean variability.

-To compare NWP to ocean forecasting, consider the typical length-scales of the ocean relative to the atmosphere.
-While atmospheric weather patterns span several hundreds and often thousands of kilometres - ocean "weather" patterns typically span 50-300 km.
+To compare numerical weather prediction (NWP) to ocean forecasting, consider the typical length-scales of the ocean relative to the atmosphere.
+While atmospheric weather patterns span several hundreds and often thousands of kilometres - ocean 'weather' patterns typically span 50-300 km.